-So we’re back to Panama after two months away, after what felt like some serious bunking off.
-You know that delicious sneaky feeling of making time, being somewhere you are not supposed to be, with people you are not supposed to see.
-First horses, then boys, now I’m sneaking back home to see my eldery parents.
+We’re back to Panama after two months away, after what felt like some serious bunking off.
+You know that delicious, sneaky feeling of making time, being somewhere you are not supposed to be, with people you are not supposed to see.
+First to see horses, then boys, now it seems I’m sneaking back home to see my eldery parents.
 Funny how things change.

 I was an expert at giving the world the slip as a teenager.
-There was always an orchestral rehearsal somewhere I could feign being at, and those can go on for hours.
-Turns out it is quite a lot harder to escape real life these days, particularly with 3 rowdy kids and with an always working husband.
+As a bassoon player, there was always an orchestral rehearsal I could feign being at, and those can go on for hours.
+Turns out it is quite a lot harder to escape real life these days, particularly with 3 noisy kids and with an always working husband.

-I decided I would fly home with the kids, spend some time with my family in England and them meet my husband in Ireland where we could live and he would work remotely.
+I decided I would fly home with the kids, spend some time with my family in England and them meet my husband in Ireland.
+We would live there and he would work remotely for his Panamanian office.
 I was thrilled.
 I started looking at schools, which in Ireland, would be open in September!
 They were staying shut in Panama till March 2021!
-I looked at houses we could rent, rang my friends at 3 in the morning because I couldn’t close my eyes for excitement (9am for them!).
-I was just so hap;py to be coming home!
+I looked at houses we could rent, rang my friends at 3 in the morning because I couldn’t close my eyes for excitement (9am for them!)
+I was just so happy to be coming home!
 I didn’t tell my siblings because I was too scared they would tell me to stay away because of the risk to Mum and Dad.

 I booked our tickets, sold half our furniture to an Indian family.
 They filled a truck with our stuff and even agreed at the last minute to take the cats!
 That night, my husband and I got filthy drunk drinking ‘Cosmopolitangs’.
 This tasty variation is made using a horrible kind of sherbet powder called Tang instead of Cranberry juice.
 As the alcohol (and the considerable E numbers) took hold, we reconsidered.
 We couldn’t just pack up and leave like this.
 My husband couldn’t do his job properly from the other side of the world with upside down time zones.
 Plus apart from being sort of imprisoned, it was actually quite nice where we live!
 What I needed was a break.
 A long, long break.
 And it could wait.